Same-sex marriage in Andorra: Legislative action

-Following the family law reforms passed in July 2022, civil unions are no longer available from 17 February 2023 and all existing unions became civil marriages.
+The ability to enter into a civil union ended on 17 February 2023, and all unions were converted to civil marriages.

 Statistics

 By the end of 2017, 35 same-sex civil unions had been performed in Andorra; 21 were between male couples and 14 between female couples.

 Same-sex marriage

 Background

-On 21 April 2009, Jaume Bartumeu, leader of the Social Democratic Party (PS), announced that the party would push for a debate on same-sex marriage in Andorra if it won the 2009 elections.
-The Social Democrats won the election and Bartumeu became Head of Government on 5 June 2009, but no subsequent action was taken to legalise same-sex marriage, and the PS was defeated by the Democrats for Andorra in the 2011 parliamentary elections.
+On 21 April 2009, the Social Democratic Party (PS) led by Jaume Bartumeu announced that it would push for a debate on same-sex marriage in Andorra if it won the 2009 elections.
+The Social Democrats won the election and Bartumeu became head of government on 5 June 2009, but no subsequent action was taken to legalise same-sex marriage, and the PS was defeated by the Democrats for Andorra in the 2011 parliamentary elections.

-In January 2013, the Andorran Superior Council of Justice granted social security survivor's benefits to Juan García Pérez, who had married his late husband in Spain, but had never applied for a stable union in Andorra.
+In January 2013, the Andorran Superior Council of Justice granted social security survivor's benefits to Juan García Pérez, who had married his late husband in Spain, but had never registered a stable union in Andorra.
 The first same-sex marriage in Andorra occurred at the French embassy in Andorra la Vella in November 2013.
 The marriage was performed under French law; France having legalized same-sex marriage earlier that year.